Iris-Black/Iris-Black.github.io/_posts/2021-12-07-Anchorage.md

 > "...where Henry told about being shot at eight times ar a liquor store in L.A. ... no bullet holes, man, and eight cartridges strewn on the sidewalk."

 - This part talks about why the people in the jail are in there.
 The narrator's friend, Henry, being shot at when in the 6th avenue, but not being _aimed_ at, indicates he was probably caught in a crossfire.
-This can be interpreted as conflict between two parties, and considering the distribution of people in the jail, at least one of parties is composed of Native and/or black men.
+This can be interpreted as conflict between two parties, and considering the distribution of people in the jail, it can be deduced that at least one of parties is composed of Native and/or black men.

 - Author's thoughts: Usage of "man" -> assimilation and usage of culture of the Americas today.
 Author's feelings - decreases impact and makes it seem like the author doesn't care